Global Capital Markets

 Session Three | Investment Management in a Low-Interest, Low-Growth Environment

-With persistent low interest rates and low growth across the major global markets, investors might have to reassess their yield expectations as well as their portfolios.
-This session will look at the implications of this on the growth of capital markets and consider opportunities for investment in the real economy.
+With persistent low interest rates and low growth across the major global markets, where can investors look for growth?
+This session will explore this question in the context of investment management and consider the issue of where value lies in the ‘real’ economy.

 - How are low, or even negative, interest rates affecting the financial system, and what are the long-term implications for investors?

-- What opportunities lie in specific asset classes such as infrastructure and climate financing?
+- What opportunities lie in specific asset classes such as infrastructure and green finance?

-- How can the asset management industry adapt to meet the increasing economic pressures of demographic changes in Western economies?
-Is a re-evaluation of public and private provision for ageing societies enough or are more radical approaches needed?
+- How can the asset management industry adapt to meet the increasing economic pressures of demographic changes and societal ageing in developed economies?

 Secretary General, IOSCO